cyberiums/cyberdoc/docs/_legacy/Gas-Price-Oracle.md

 title: Gas price oracle
 ---

-The gas price oracle is a helper function of the Geth client that tries to find an appropriate default gas price when sending transactions.
+The gas price oracle is a helper function of the Geth Flavours client that tries to find an appropriate default gas price when sending transactions.
 It can be parametrized with the following command line options: